hakeem-amsagguine/linux/Documentation/PCI/acpi-info.rst

 descriptors in the PNP0A03 device for bridge registers, including ECAM, although a strict interpretation of [6] might prohibit this.
-Old x86 and ia64 kernels assume all address space descriptors, including "Consumer" Extended Address Space ones, are windows, so it would not be safe to describe bridge registers this way on those architectures.
+Old x86 and ia64 kernels assume all address space descriptors, including "Consumer" Extended Address Space ones, are linux, so it would not be safe to describe bridge registers this way on those architectures.

 PNP0C02 "motherboard" devices are basically a catch-all.
 There's no